wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 # Add Images

-Visual help on your documentation compliments the text on it and helps users reach their goals more quickly.
-Add flowcharts, infographics, or screenshots to **Getting Started guides** and **Authentication guides** to help better explain flows and use cases.
+Visual help on your documentation compliments the text on it and helps users quickly reach their goals.
+Add flowcharts, graphics, or screenshots to **Getting Started guides** and **Authentication guides** to help better explain flows and use cases.

 There are two ways to add images to a project: